Cheerag-K/hobbies-api-springboot/README.md

 ### Overview of Project
 - Development of API done in Java using SpringBoot and Hibernate
 - Back-end Data stored using PostgreSQL
-- Interaction with API done using POST, GET, PUT & DELETE HTTP methods.
+- Interaction with API done using POST, GET, PUT & DELETE HTTP methods
+- Hobbies stored as PostgreSQL text arrays in database

 #### Included within this repository are: